rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 You will need to provide a **Name** and if desired, **Description** of the load balancer.

 Next, you'll define the port rules for a load balancer.
 There are two types of port rules that can be created.
+There are service rules that target existing services and selector rules that will target services that match the selector criteria.

+When creating service and selector rules, the hostname and path rules are matched top-to-bottom in the order shown in the UI.

 #### Service rule

-The service rule defines the port rules for specific services in Rancher.
-These services must already be created in Rancher in order to be used in a service rule.
+Service rules are port rules to target existing services in Rancher.

-In the *Accesss* section, you will decide if this load balancer port will be accessible publicly (i.e. accessible outside of the host) or only internally in the environment.
+In the **Access** section, you will decide if this load balancer port will be accessible publicly (i.e. accessible outside of the host) or only internally in the environment.
 By default, Rancher has assumed you want the port to be public, but you can select `Internal` if you want the port to only be accessed by services within the same environment.

-You can select the **Protocol**.
-If you choose to select a protocol that needs SSL termination, you will have to add in your certificates in the **SSL Termination** tab.
+Select the **Protocol**.
+Read more about our [protocol options](#protocol).
+If you choose to select a protocol that requires SSL termination (i.e. `https` or `tls`), you will add in your certificates in the **SSL Termination** tab.

-Next, you'll select the **request host**, **source port** and **path** for where the traffic will be coming from.
+Next, you'll provide the **request host**, **source port** and **path** for where the traffic will be coming from.

 > **Note:** Port `42` cannot be used as a source port for load balancers because Rancher uses this port for [health checks]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/health-checks).